-- We do not provide "single-trigger" change in control cash severance navments - ${\sf x}$ We do not guarantee annual salary increases or minimum cash bonuses. - We do not provide tax gross-up payments to any of our executive officers for tax amounts they might pay pursuant to Section 4999 or Section 409A of the Internal Revenue Code (the "Code"). - We do not allow for repricing or buyouts of stock options without prior stockholder approval.
+- × We do not provide "single-trigger" change in control cash severance payments. - × We do not guarantee annual salary increases or minimum cash bonuses. - We do not provide tax gross-up payments to any of our executive officers for tax amounts they might pay pursuant to Section 4999 or Section 409A of the Internal Revenue Code (the "Code"). - We do not allow for repricing or buyouts of stock options without prior stockholder approval.

 COVID-19 Impact-We recognized the uncertainty the COVID-19 pandemic was going to cause on our business operations.
 Early in 2020, as the COVID-19 pandemic's impact developed, the Compensation Committee approved, at the recommendation of management, a temporary 25% reduction to the base salary of our chief executive officer, a temporary 10% reduction to the base salaries of each of our other NEOs, and a 10% reduction to the Board's annual compensation.
 The reduction to base salaries was in effect until January 1, 2021.
 The Compensation Committee also considered adjusting performance metrics as a result of the COVID-19 pandemic.
 However, the Compensation Committee determined that as opposed to adjusting targets mid-year, the best approach would be to use its discretion in evaluating management's performance for the year ended December 31, 2020.
 In a time when many of our peers were withdrawing guidance on their results, the Compensation Committee did not believe it could provide earnings goals that would appropriately measure management's performance.
-Accordingly, the Compensation Committee took into account the impact of the COVID-19 pandemic in early 2021 when it considered our performance against our 2020 performance goals and determined to primarily assess the Company's performance for 2020 on a relative basis to our performance-based peers as a suitable means for evaluating performance.
-Notwithstanding performing among the very top of our peer group on Adjusted Funds from Operations ("FFO")/Same-Center net operating income ("NOI") and collections, the Compensation Committee ultimately approved bonuses that were 75% of target as discussed under "2020 Annual Cash Incentive Program".
+Accordingly, the Compensation Committee took into account the impact of the COVID-19 pandemic in early 2021 when it considered our performance against our 2020 performance.
+Notwithstanding performing among the very top of our peer group on Adjusted Funds from Operations ("AFFO")/Funds from Operations ("FFO")/Same-Center net operating income ("NOI") and collections, the Compensation Committee ultimately approved bonuses that were 75% of target as discussed under "2020 Annual Cash Incentive Program".